awsdocs/amazon-kendra-developer-guide/doc_source/API_ConfluenceConfiguration.md

 Required: No

  ** Version **   <a name="Kendra-Type-ConfluenceConfiguration-Version"></a>
-The version or the type of the Confluence installation to connect to\.
+The version or the type of Confluence installation to connect to\.
 Type: String
 Valid Values:` CLOUD | SERVER`
 Required: Yes